michael-collins/feeling-responsive/collections/_assignments/project-1.md

 1. Your name and date
 2. Title of your work
-3. Which of the five project models you used
-   * IE - "For this project, I used the "bounding" model."
-4. What did you create?
+3. What did you create?
    * IE - "I created images that depict ..."
-5. Why did you make it?
+4. Why did you make it?
    * IE - "I created this work because I am interested in exploring ..."
-6. What is the work about?
+5. What is the work about?
    * IE - "This work is primarily focused on ..."
-7. How is what you did in your work demonstrating what what you've said the work is about?
+6. How is what you did in your work demonstrating what what you've said the work is about?
    * IE - "You can see an example of this in the work where I have used ... to reference ..."
-8. Were there any unexpected, interesting, or strange outcomes?
+7. Were there any unexpected, interesting, or strange outcomes?
-9. Did you have any interesting moments where the projects theme helped you understand something new or from a new perspective?
+8. Did you have any interesting moments where the projects theme helped you understand something new or from a new perspective?

 ### Constraints